CHARACTERISTICS OF A SUCCESSFUL

 Successful seekers REFLECT!

 Time to search for an opportunity.
 But wait!
 What type of experience are you seeking?
 Why?
-Take time to think carefully about your skills, strengths, likes/dislikes, and what you want to learn next.
-Being able to articulate the above will allow you to conduct a search with purpose and direction, ultimately saving you time and minimizing frustration.
+Take time to reflect before, during, and after an experience.
+It is crucial that you evaluate your skills, strengths, likes/dislikes, and what you want to learn next.
+Being able to communicate the answers to these questions will allow you to conduct a search with purpose and direction, ultimately saving you time and minimizing frustration.
 Reflection is a key component that should be used throughout the process.

 Successful seekers conduct a TARGETED SEARCH!

-Pursuing any and every opportunity you find will produce results that may not align with the direction you would like to head with your career.
-Target organizations and industries that are of genuine interest to you and tailor your approach (resume, cover letter, proposal, and pitch) to reflect the experiences and skills most relevant and salient for those opportunities.
+Pursuing any and every opportunity you find will produce results that may not align with your professional goals.
+Navigate opportunities by targeting organizations and industries that are of genuine interest to you and tailor your approach (resume, cover letter, proposal, and pitch) to reflect the experiences and skills most relevant and salient for those opportunities.

 Successful seekers RESEARCH!

 You may know the top five employers in your industry of interest, but who are the top 10?
 Top 20?
 Don’t limit your knowledge of the world to what you already know.
-Take time to expand upon this base of knowledge and learn about opportunities and experiences that are interesting to you.
+Apply research skills to acquire knowledge for short- and long-term professional goals.
+Take time to expand upon this base of knowledge and to learn about opportunities and experiences that are interesting to you.
 Researching organizations and employers allows you to learn about their culture, values, and specific opportunities for career development.
-Your research will help you determine whether or not there is a potential fit between you and the opportunity or organization, helping you make an informed decision about your next step!
+Your research will help you determine whether or not there is a potential fit between you and a possible opportunity, helping you make an informed decision about your next step!

 Successful seekers are ORGANIZED!